najmussakib2142/najmussakib2142/README.md

 # 👋 Hi, I'm **Najmus Sakib**

-💻 **Full-stack Developer** | 🌱 Passionate Learner | 🎨 UI Enthusiast
+💻 **Frontend‑Focused Full‑Stack Developer (MERN) | 🎨 UI/UX‑Driven | 🚀 React & Next.js Enthusiast

 ---

 ## 🧍‍♂️ About Me
-I’m a passionate **developer** from Bangladesh who loves creating clean, interactive, and responsive user interfaces.
+I’m a passionate developer from Bangladesh who enjoys building clean, responsive, and user‑friendly web applications.

-Currently, I’m sharpening my React and Firebase skills while exploring the modern web ecosystem.
-I enjoy solving real-world problems through design, logic, and creativity.
+My core strength is frontend development with React and Next.js, where I focus on reusable components, performance, and polished UI using Tailwind CSS.
+I also work with the MERN stack to connect real products to real data.

+I’m actively improving my fundamentals, learning best practices, and preparing myself for professional frontend / full‑stack roles.

 ---

 ## 🔭 What I’m Currently Doing
+- 🚀 Building a **Blogging Platform** project using Next.js and Tailwind CSS
-- 🚀 Building a **Tourism Website** project using React and Tailwind CSS
+- 🚀 Updating a **Tourism Website** project using React and Firebase
 - 🌐 Working on **eduCircle**, an assignment submission & evaluation platform
-- 📦 Creating a **Parcel Delivery App** with cost calculation and React Hook Form
 - ⚡ Exploring **Next.js** and advanced component design patterns

 ---